famebot/xeo/posts/instructions.md

 [**Simple Blog**](https://lume.land/theme/simple-blog/) by
 [Óscar Otero](https://oscarotero.com/), a clean and minimal blog theme for [Lume](https://lume.land/) with support for tags and authors.
-Simple Blog and Xeo both provide Atom and JSON feeds for subscribers.
+Simple Blog and Xeo both provide Atom and JSON feeds for&nbsp;subscribers.

 <!--more-->